 Being and remaining motivated are keys to having a great year.
 In order for every team member to get the most from the experience, we ask students to commit to participating in activities organized by their mentor team, to being professional in their dealings with their alumni mentors and student colleagues, and to be genuinely interested in taking advantage of the insights and advice their peer advisor and alumni co-mentors have to offer.

-Incoming students will receive more information about how to apply to participate in Mitchell Hamline Mentors in orientation emails over the summer and when they arrive on campus in the fall.
+Incoming students will receive more information about how to apply to participate in Mitchell Hamline Mentors over the summer and when they arrive on campus in the fall.

 Peer advisors: Students who participated in Mitchell Hamline Mentors during their first year are invited to indicate their interest in becoming a peer advisor at the conclusion of the program.
 They are then invited to complete an application to become a peer advisor during the summer.
 Peer advisors play a critical role in helping the students in their team with day-to-day questions, and also help coordinate activities for the mentor team.
 Peer advisors are also welcome to take advantage of the knowledge and experience of the alumni mentors.

-Alumni: We invite alumni who have graduated between one-six years ago to be mentors in this program.
+Alumni: We invite alumni who have graduated between one and six years ago to be mentors in this program.
 We ask our alumni volunteers to commit to the following over the course of the school year:

 Mentors are free to make arrangements with just one student in their group at a time, or to try to organize group activities.
 We anticipate that alumni mentors will spend about 10-12 hours on their mentor activities during the school year, and stress the need for mentors to be available to the students in their team and to be responsive to communications.

-Alumni interested in being a mentor for Mitchell Hamline Mentors can sign up online from June through August.
+Alumni interested in being a mentor for Mitchell Hamline Mentors can sign up online from July through August.
+(A link will be available when registration is open.)

 (Alumni who graduated more than six years ago are encouraged to be a mentor in our one-on-one mentor program: The Hachey Ambassadors Mentor Program.)

 All participants: All members of our mentor teams are required to attend two on-campus activities each year: a kickoff event in September, and a January Thaw event in January.
+A career exploration event in March is also required for students and highly encouraged for mentors.
 In addition, mentor teams are expected to organize at least three additional activities during the year, including a visit to one or both mentor’s workplaces, an observational opportunity with one or both mentors, and a social gathering such as a happy hour or lunch.
 (We recognize that part-time students have less time available and may not meet as frequently.)

-All participants receive a Mentor Handbook with additional information about expectations and tips for success, and monthly emails containing each month’s suggested group activity, along with possible discussion topics.
+All participants receive a Mentor Handbook (currently being revised) with additional information about expectations and tips for success, and monthly emails containing each month’s suggested group activity, along with possible discussion topics.